Pib0/NeinCraft/README.md

-# PCraft
+# TrumpCraft
-A Politically Correct version of jam1garner's Minecraft for Wii U editor!
+A Enhanced version of IpwnedU123's Minecraft for Wii U editor!
+(Oh and it was made by JAM1GARNER)

-Modify .PCK archives as you please!
+Modify .PCK archives as you please!(And Build Walls too)

 ### Features:
 * Open and Save .PCK archives